Roof Replacement Cost What to Expect in Australia

 Many houses built in the 1980s and before likely contained asbestos.
 Asbestos was valued for its insulating properties and heat resistance.
 However, its tiny fibres were found to cause fatal lung conditions if inhaled.
 As a result, using asbestos in building materials was banned in 1990.
 With a recommended life span of 25 years, an existing asbestos cement roof should be replaced with safe concrete roof tiles.

-Working with an asbestos roof will increase the labour roof replacement cost.
+Working with an asbestos roof will increase the labour cost.
 The safety risks associated with the material require added care from a roofing contractor.

 Extent of damage